A Universal Circuit Set Using the $S_3$ Quantum Double: Implementing basic gadgets for universal computation with D(S3)

-One building block for the universal gate set is the single qutrit Hadamard gate, along with the measurement to the qutrit $\ket{0}$ and $\ket{0}^\perp = \mathrm{span}\{\ket{1},\ket{2}\}$ subspaces.
-To realize it, there are two necessary basic operations on a single logical qutrit, braiding the $D$ anyons and measuring their total charge.
-Specifically, we need one measurement projects the state onto the computational subspace $U$ or its orthogonal complement $U^\perp$.
-Within the subspace $U$, we need another measurement that determines whether the left pair of $D$ anyons have a trivial total charge $(A)$ or not $(A' = G)$.
-We denote these two measurements by $\mathcal{M}_{U} = \{\Pi_U,\Pi_{U^\perp}\}$ and $\mathcal{M}_{A} = \{\Pi_{A},\Pi_{A^\prime}\}$ respectively, where $\Pi_{\bullet}$ represents the projector onto the corresponding subspace.
+The single-qutrit gates (1) and (2) can be implemented through braiding of $D$ anyons.
+However, braiding may temporarily move the logical state $\ket{xy}$ out of the computational subspace $U$, necessitating a measurement that projects the system either back into $U$ or onto its orthogonal complement $U^\perp$ in a coherent manner.
+To realize the measurement (3) distinguishing between $\ket{0}$ and $\ket{0}^\perp$ within $U$, we require an additional anyon charge measurement that detects whether the left pair of $D$ anyons have a trivial total charge $(A)$ or not $(A' = G)$.
+We denote these two additional measurements by $\mathcal{M}_{U} = \{\Pi_U,\Pi_{U^\perp}\}$ and $\mathcal{M}_{A} = \{\Pi_{A},\Pi_{A^\prime}\}$ respectively, where $\Pi_{\bullet}$ represents the projector onto the corresponding subspace.
 The protection of the code space stems from the spatial separation between the anyons, and any reliable implementation of these operations must at least preserve this separation throughout the process, which we discuss in \secref{sec:adaptive_movement} and \ref{sec:fault_tolerant_meas}.

-In addition, another building block for the universal gate set is the two-qutrit controlled-$Z$ gate.
+The two-qutrit generalized CNOT gate (4) can be constructed by composing the Hadamard gate with a two-qutrit controlled-$Z$ gate.
 Specifically, consider two logical qutrits, we need to braid $D$ anyons in the following basis

-where the two logical qutrits has a definite total anyon charge $G$.
+where the two logical qutrits have a definite total anyon charge $G$.
 Since each logical qutrit is prepared independently, we must be able to merge them into this larger fusion tree.
-When there are more than two logical qutrit, we often need to apply the controlled-Z gate to any pair of them.
+When there are more than two logical qutrits, we often need to apply the controlled-Z gate to any pair of them.
 Therefore we also have to be able to split this larger fusion tree into small ones.
 In \secref{sec:multi_qutrit_gate}, we present explicit algorithms for merging two logical qutrits and splitting this larger fusion tree.